All Episodes

 It is they who can't keep up.

-It is they who can't sell advertising who can't sell ad pages.
+It is they who can't sell advertising, who can't sell ad pages.

-It is they who are dwindling away, and at least in the dead tree portion of their businesses, it is their demise that everybody is chronicling and talking about it.
+And at least in the dead tree portion of their businesses, it is their demise that everybody is chronicling and talking about it.

-But don't be comforted by that, because just because a dead tree newspaper happens to fade away or become irrelevant doesn't mean anything.
+But don't be comforted by that because just because a dead tree newspaper happens to fade away or become irrelevant doesn't mean anything.

 You know how many people get their news from Twitter every day?